 Bamboo in the gas tank

 In addition to fueling a power plant, researchers are also studying the using of bamboo biomass fuel for running cars.
 Corn has been the primary source for this cellulosic ethanol, but relying on food crops for fuel has drawbacks.
 Most people agree that corn, cassava and other food cops can be put to better use by feeding people.

 The study of non-food biomass for fuel has expanded in recent years.
 Trees and bamboo, for example, require far less fertilizer and attention to grow.
 But breaking these plants down into cellulose can be difficult, involving a long and costly fermentation process.
 Currently the cost of nitrogen-hungry enzymes that break non-food crops like bamboo into sugar and cellulose seems to outweigh the benefits.

 The latest methodology for converting bamboo into ethanol fuel uses a bacteria called Zymomonas mobilis.
 As an alternative to yeast-based fermentation, this microbe can capture nitrogen from the atmosphere and produce ethanol more quickly than other methods.
 But chemists and microbiologists agree that more research is needed before bamboo-powered cars will become a viable and beneficial alternative.

 In the meantime, consider reducing your carbon footprint by carpooling, taking public transit, or riding a bamboo bicycle!

 If you found this article about bamboo fuel helpful and interesting, please consider sharing it or subscribing to the blog.
-You might also take a look and these related posts.
+You might also take a look at these related posts.